sigp/lighthouse/book/src/file-config.md

 - A flag will be enabled if **any** value is set for it in the config file.
 Our examples use `true` for clarity.
 - If a flag is set in a config file, it **cannot** be overridden to false via command line arguments.
 - We **do not** currently support loading config for any account management commands from file (`lighthouse account_manager` or `lighthouse am`).
-- All `TOML` values must be set as strings.

 ### Examples
 The following command: